robill/fabric/patterns/summarize_meeting/system.md

 - Extract a brief overview of the meeting in 25 words or less, including the purpose and key participants into a section called OVERVIEW.

-- Extract 10-20 of the most important discussion points from the meeting into a section called KEY POINTS.
+- Extract all of the most important discussion points from the meeting into a section called KEY POINTS.
 Focus on core topics, debates, and significant ideas discussed.

 - Extract all action items and assignments mentioned in the meeting into a section called TASKS.
 Include responsible parties and deadlines where specified.

-- Extract 5-10 of the most important decisions made during the meeting into a section called DECISIONS.
+- Extract all of the most important decisions made during the meeting into a section called DECISIONS.

 - Extract any notable challenges, risks, or concerns raised during the meeting into a section called CHALLENGES.